 Do I believe in the Incarnation of Christ as a unique one time occurrence by which humanity and divinity were joined in His person, and by which humanity became children of God by adoption?

 Do I believe that the completion of human creation, begun before time by God the holy Trinity was fully consummated and completed when Christ, the God/Man, stretched out His hands upon the cross and endured physical death, so that death is now a path to life?

 Do I believe that Christ rose from the dead by His own power as God in the flesh, and ascended bodily to heaven with his human and divine nature intact, and reigns eternally with the Father and the Spirit as the God/Man?
 That our humanity is co-enthroned with Christ, the Son and Word of God Incarnate, in the divine Trinity forever as our destiny and the fulfillment of our personhood?

 Do I believe that in the Divine Liturgy of the Church, under the mystical forms of bread and wine we partake of the very body and blood of the incarnate God, unto remission of sins and life eternal?
-That by eating and drinking It we enter into the mystery of the hoy Trinity and become by Grace what God is by nature?
-If so, do I avail myself and my children of these awesome Mysteries with awe and reverence and frequency as directed by the Church, within which they are effected and offered?
+That by eating and drinking It we enter into the life of the holy Trinity and become by Grace what God is by nature?
+And if so, do I avail myself and my family of these awesome Mysteries regularly with faith as directed by the Church, within which they are effected and offered?

 Do I set other beliefs, customs or superstitions, whether ancient or modern, above these life-giving teachings, or in place of them?

 These are questions asked of any adult coming to the Church before they are blessed and PERMITTED to receive baptism, chrismation, communion or any of the mysteries.
 They apply equally to you presenting yourself publicly as a godparent.